Novo Nordisk finds diversity in Aalborg

 Strengthening the collaboration

-After the many years in Aalborg, the bond between Novo Nordisk and Aalborg University remains strong.
+After their many years in Aalborg, the bond between Novo Nordisk and Aalborg University remains strong.

 SAMSUNG RESEARCH CENTER DENMARK